suitcss/suit/packages/components-grid/README.md

 ## Configurable variables

-* `--font-size-Grid`: the font-size to use within the Grid (defaults to 1rem).
+* `--Grid-font-size`: the font-size to use within the Grid (defaults to 1rem).
-* `--gutter-size-Grid`: the width of the gutter applied by the `Grid--withGutter` modifier class.
+* `--Grid-gutter-size`: the width of the gutter applied by the `Grid--withGutter` modifier class.

 ## Use